-Astro Blaster breaks away from all the other space shooters with speech synthesis, super-secret bonuses, and a surprisingly diverse collection of enemies.
+Astro Blaster breaks away from other space shooters of the time with speech synthesis, super-secret bonuses, and a surprisingly diverse collection of enemies.

 There's a Sector 8 featured in the game's attract mode, but the game loops after the player beats Sector 7.
 By changing the RAM address C97C to 08, this demo-only level can be played!